 LD: It’s a good way to get work when mine is thin on the ground.

 RD: If outsourcing, you can take on the work without worrying about whether you will be able to complete it.
 If receiving, it’s a simple transaction with no client contact.

-ZL: I’ve found it invaluable way to learn from other VAs.
-I get my name known and, now that I’m up and running directly, I’ve had VAs give me referrals and ask me to do Associate work for them.
+ZL: I’ve found it an invaluable way to learn from other VAs.
+I get my name known and, now that I’m up and running directly, I’ve had VAs give me referrals and ask me to do associate work for them.